Frontier Thesis: New frontiers

-Subsequent critics, historians, and politicians have suggested that other 'frontiers,' such as scientific innovation, could serve similar functions in American development.
+Subsequent critics, historians, and politicians have suggested that other "frontiers", such as scientific innovation, could serve similar functions in American development.
 Historians have noted that John F. Kennedy in the early 1960s explicitly called upon the ideas of the frontier.
 At his acceptance speech upon securing the Democratic Party nomination for U.S. president on July 15, 1960, Kennedy called out to the American people, "I am asking each of you to be new pioneers on that New Frontier.
 My call is to the young in heart, regardless of age—to the stout in spirit, regardless of party."
 Mathiopoulos notes that he "cultivated this resurrection of frontier ideology as a motto of progress ('getting America moving') throughout his term of office."
 He promoted his political platform as the "New Frontier," with a particular emphasis on space exploration and technology.
 Limerick points out that Kennedy assumed that "the campaigns of the Old Frontier had been successful, and morally justified."
 The frontier metaphor thus maintained its rhetorical ties to American social progress.

 Fermilab

-Adrienne Kolb and Lillian Hoddeson argue that during the heyday of Kennedy's "New Frontier," the physicists who built Fermilab explicitly sought to recapture the excitement of the old frontier.
+Adrienne Kolb and Lillian Hoddeson argue that during the heyday of Kennedy's "New Frontier", the physicists who built Fermilab explicitly sought to recapture the excitement of the old frontier.
 They argue that, "Frontier imagery motivates Fermilab physicists, and a rhetoric remarkably similar to that of Turner helped them secure support for their research."
-Rejecting the East and West coast life styles that most scientists preferred, they selected a Chicago suburb on the prairie as the location of the lab.
+Rejecting the East and West Coast lifestyles that most scientists preferred, they selected a Chicago suburb on the prairie as the location of the lab.
 A small herd of American bison was started at the lab's founding to symbolize Fermilab's presence on the frontier of physics and its connection to the American prairie.
 This herd, known as the Fermilab bison herd, still lives on the grounds of Fermilab.

-Architecturally, The lab's designers rejected the militaristic design of Los Alamos and Brookhaven as well as the academic architecture of the Lawrence Berkeley National Laboratory and the Stanford Linear Accelerator Center.
+Architecturally, the lab's designers rejected the militaristic design of Los Alamos and Brookhaven as well as the academic architecture of the Lawrence Berkeley National Laboratory and the Stanford Linear Accelerator Center.
 Instead Fermilab's planners sought to return to Turnerian themes.
 They emphasized the values of individualism, empiricism, simplicity, equality, courage, discovery, independence, and naturalism in the service of democratic access, human rights, ecological balance, and the resolution of social, economic, and political issues.
 Milton Stanley Livingston, the lab's associate director, said in 1968, "The frontier of high energy and the infinitesimally small is a challenge to the mind of man.
 If we can reach and cross this frontier, our generations will have furnished a significant milestone in human history."